akajai/Ajai---Machine-Deep-Learning/Machine Learning/Quiz/PatternRecognitionQuiz.md

 **Question 7:** What is underfitting?

-- [ ] A) When a model is too complex and captures the noise in the data.
+- [ ] A) When a model has a high error rate on the training data.
 - [ ] B) When a model is too simple to understand the pattern.
 - [ ] C) When a model performs well on the training data but poorly on the test data.
-- [ ] D) When a model has a high error rate on the training data.
+- [ ] D) When a model is too complex and captures the noise in the data.

 **Answer:** B

 **Explanation:**

-*   **A and C are incorrect:** This describes overfitting.
+*   **A is incorrect:** While an underfit model will have a high error rate on the training data, the core reason is its simplicity.
 *   **B is correct:** Underfitting happens when the computer's model is too simple to understand the pattern, leading to poor performance on both training and test data.
-*   **D is incorrect:** While an underfit model will have a high error rate on the training data, the core reason is its simplicity.
+*   **C and D are incorrect:** This describes overfitting.

 ---

 **Question 8:** What is the purpose of the SoftMax function?

 - [ ] A) To convert raw scores into meaningful probabilities.
-- [ ] B) To calculate the error rate of a model.
+- [ ] B) To reduce the dimensionality of the data.
 - [ ] C) To select the best features for a model.
-- [ ] D) To reduce the dimensionality of the data.
+- [ ] D) To calculate the error rate of a model.

 **Answer:** A